Amogha-k/python/Python _part_1/README.md

-All the codes of python
+All the codes of python during the internship